PunteriaCero/torta/radar-render/README.md

 - `sections`: State variables are used to store and manage data that can change over time, this containing the necessary information for the visualization.
 - `setSections`: State setter function that is used to update the value of a state variable named sectionsData.
 - `targets`: State variables are used to store and manage data that can change over time, this containing the necessary information for the visualization.
-- `settTargets`: State setter function that is used to update the value of a state variable named targetsData.
+- `setTargets`: State setter function that is used to update the value of a state variable named targetsData.
 - `showSections`: Boolean that valid if show section or target.
 - `onClick`: A click event handler function called when a section or point is clicked.
 - `onDrag`: A drag event handler function called when a section or point is dragged.